-- Lesser Occipital Nerve: The branch is formed by the second cervical nerve (C2) only, and courses to supply the skin of the neck and the scalp posterosuperior to the clavicle.
+- Lesser occipital nerve: This branch is formed by the second cervical nerve (C2) only, and courses to supply the skin of the neck and the scalp posterosuperior to the clavicle.

-- Great Auricular Nerve: This sensory branch originates from the C2 and C3 nerves.
-It courses upwards in a diagonal fashion and crosses the sternocleidomastoid muscle onto the parotid gland, where it divides and innervates the skin over the parotid gland, the posterior aspect of the auricle, and an area of skin extending from the angle of the mandible of the mastoid process.
+- Great auricular nerve: This sensory branch originates from the C2 and C3 nerves.
+It courses upwards in a diagonal fashion and crosses the sternocleidomastoid muscle onto the parotid gland.
+It then divides and innervates the skin over the parotid gland, the posterior aspect of the auricle, and an area of skin extending from the angle of the mandible to the mastoid process.

-- Transverse Cervical Nerve: The transverse cervical nerve is formed by axons from the second and third cervical nerves.
+- Transverse cervical nerve: The transverse cervical nerve is formed by axons from the second and third cervical nerves.
 It supplies the skin covering the anterior triangle of the neck.
-This branch curves around the middle of the posterior border of the sternocleidomastoid muscle and crosses this muscle deep to the platysma muscle.
+This branch curves around the middle of the posterior border of the sternocleidomastoid muscle and crosses it deep to the platysma muscle.

-- Supraclavicular Nerve: This branch is formed by the C3 and C4 nerves, and it emerges as a common trunk under cover of the sternocleidomastoid muscle and sends small branches to the skin of the neck.
-Some of those branches of this branch (supraclavicular) also cross the clavicle to supply the skin over the shoulder.
+- Supraclavicular nerves: These branches are formed by the C3 and C4 spinal nerves, and emerge as a common trunk under cover of the sternocleidomastoid muscle.
+This divides into three smaller branches (medial, intermediate and lateral) to the skin of the neck.
+Some branches also cross the clavicle to supply the skin over the shoulder.

-- The Ansa Cervicalis: The five motor branches of the ansa cervicalis loop listed above, originate from C1 to C3 nerves.
+- The ansa cervicalis: The five motor branches of the ansa cervicalis loop listed above, originate from C1 to C3 nerves.
+The ansa cervicalis is formed by two roots, superior and inferior, which are formed by the fibers from the anterior rami of the cervical spinal nerves.
 They supply the infrahyoid muscles in the anterior cervical triangle.